Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders: Structure of the program

 \subsection{Input data handling with the {\tt KKdbase} class}

 The input data in \kkmcee\ are still organized in the form of one long vector {\tt xpar}.
-Default values are read from the {\tt SRCee/KKdefaults} file, after which the user may overwrite any entry as desired.
+Default values are read from the {\tt SRCee/KKMCeee\_defaults} file, after which the user may overwrite any entry as desired, see Sect.~3.2.
 During the execution of {\tt KKee2f::Initialize}, these data are transferred to the {\tt DB} object of the {\tt KKdbase} class.
 The pointer to {\tt DB} object is distributed in {\tt KKee2f::Initialize} to all component objects of the generator object.
 The member data of the {\tt DB} object do not have the usual {\tt m\_} prefix in order to facilitate their use in the code.
 For instance, the mass of the $Z$ boson can be accessed simply as {\tt DB->MZ} everywhere in the code.
 We have adopted the rule that all member data in the {\tt DB} object are static, that is they are the same as in the input and do not change during the entire life cycle of the MC generator object.
+This policy is implemented not using C++ language {\tt const} declaration but as the programmer convention.

+Practically all of the description of the input data in Ref.~\cite{Jadach:1999vf} remains valid and is not repeated here.